nanmardel/project-04/README.md

 # Studio

-*Studo* is meant to be a communal space in which artist can share images of their work and receive feedback from other users.
+*Studio* is meant to be a communal space in which artist can share images of their work and receive feedback from other users.

 ## Screenshots of App